 What are you planning to buy your child’s teacher for the last day of the school year?

 If you’re in the shopping mood and looking for some present inspiration, then why not hang around.
 I have these awesome gift guides for you to have a nosey at.

 - Gift Guide For Six Year Old Girls

 - Gift Guide For Six year Old Boys

 - Gift Guide For Eight Year Old Boys

 - Gift Guide For Eight Year Old Girls

 How did I do?

-If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
+If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
-There are also great travel reviews and some AWESOME giveaways.
+There are also great travel reviews and the odd giveaway.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.

-And if you want to work with me, feel free to give me a shout here or at firstname.lastname@example.org and I’ll get back to you.
+And if you want to work with me, feel free to give me a shout at email@example.com and I’ll get back to you.